-Teaching English supplemented enough for living in Southeast Asia, freelance work online has been great, I take advantage of working holiday visas, and I’ve learned how to travel cheaper.
-My Work to Wander section explains everything in more detail.
+Teaching English supplemented enough for living in Southeast Asia, freelance work online was great, I took advantage of working holiday visas, and I’ve learned how to travel cheaper!

-I want to visit many countries, but I also want to live (and even work) in many of them, spending the time getting to know the people, cultures, lifestyle, and even the language.
+I want to visit many countries, but I also want to live in many of them, spending the time getting to know the people, cultures, lifestyles, and even the language a bit deeper.

 I want to grow this blog into the ultimate resource for:

-1. People who want to travel but need an expert AND expat they connect with to help them out with their epic journeys and…
+1. People who want to travel but need an expert they connect with to help them out with their epic journeys and…

 2. Also, those who want to take it a step further and work and live abroad for a few months or indefinitely.